 Class Notes 1981–1985

-Anderson, Kerrin (1985–1988)
+Kerrin Anderson (1985–1988)

 Kerrin pursued a career as an IP lawyer for 20 years, becoming a partner in a Brisbane-based corporate law firm.
 She left 10 years ago to start her own practice working with First Nations organisations assisting with legal, governance, strategy and risk management services.
 Kerrin studied indigenous governance at the University of Arizona and has been working with native title bodies on implementing the principles of indigenous governance for Nation Rebuilding in Australia.
 She co-founded the Institute for First Nations Governance Professionals with two First Nations colleagues to further this.

-Armstrong, Lea (1983–1985)
+Lea Armstrong (1983–1985)

 After finishing Arts (Hons) and Law (Hons) degrees at ANU, Lea moved to Sydney to work at a commercial law firm, later at the New South Wales Crown Solicitor’s Office, and then as a government solicitor for NSW Treasury.
 In 2015, Lea was appointed as NSW's first female Crown Solicitor, and in late 2018, as a NSW Supreme Court Judge and President of NSW Civil and Administrative Tribunal.